extemporelang/extemporelang.github.io/_docs/overview/using-extempore.md

 The orange 'box' in the diagram indicates code that has been sent for evaluation.
 See how the code string (in grey) is sent over the connection, and the result is sent back (also as a string) and displayed in the echo area.
-Nothing is printed in the console where `extempore` is running.
+Nothing is printed in the terminal where `extempore` is running.
 Congratulations---you've just evaluated your first Extempore code!

 We can write some more code to `bind-val` a global variable `myPI`, which is an